wanderindev/do-kubernetes/README.md

 At the end of the README, I list references to useful DigitalOcean documentation.

-## How to use
+## Install
-### Clone the repository
+To use the project in your development machine, clone it, and go to the project's root:
 ```sh
 git clone https://github.com/wanderindev/do-managed-kubernetes.git
 cd do-managed-kubernetes
 ```

-### Create the cluster and add nodes
+### Create a cluster
-Fom the DigitalOcean dashboard, go to Kubernetes and create a cluster with two node pools.

-One pool will be for the database payloads and will have one node with specs: standard / 2 vcpu / 4GB.

-The other pool will be for the workers and will have two nodes with specs: standard / 1 vcpu / 2GB.
+Before you can use this repository contents, you must have a Kubernetes cluster running on DigitalOcean.
+You can create it following these simple steps:

+1. Login to your DigitalOcean account.
+2. Click on **Create > Kubernetes** in the top right.
+3. Select the region closest to your target audience.
+4. In the **"Choose cluster capacity"** section:
+   -  Enter a pool name or leave the default.
+   -  Select the number of nodes.
+I've used 2 for almost two years without any issues but choose something that makes sense for your use case.
+You can always add or delete nodes as needed later.
+   -  Select the node plan.
+I use the 2.5 GB RAM / 2 vCPUs
+5. Modify the cluster's name or leave the default.
+6. Click **Create Cluster**.
+Your new cluster will be ready in about 4 minutes.
+You will get redirected to a **"Getting Started"** page.

+### Install management tools

+To manage your cluster, you will need ```kubectl``` installed in your terminal.
+Visit [this link](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for instructions on how to install it.

+### Download the config file

+Your cluster comes with a configuration file.
+You need to download it and place it on the root of the project.
+This file allows you to connect to the cluster and issue commands with ```kubectl```.

-Download the cluster configuration file and place it in the repository root.
-Rename it config.yml.
+On the Getting Started page, go to step 3, and click on **download the cluster configuration file**.
+Place the file in the root of the project and rename it ```config.yml```.

+Make sure you keep this file out of version control.
+Anyone with access to the file contents can connect to your cluster.
+Before going any further, add ```config.yml``` to your ```.gitignore``` file.

-Make sure the KUBECONFIG environment variable points to the config.yml file.
+Finally, you have to make sure there's a KUBECONFIG environment variable pointing to the config.yml file.
+If you use Ubuntu, like me, you can accomplish this by opening the ```.profile``` file:

-Open the .profile file:
 ```sh
 sudo vi ~/.profile
 ```

-And paste at the end:
+And pasting at the end:
 ```sh
 # set environment variable with path to kubectl config file
 export KUBECONFIG="/mnt/c/Users/jfeli/version-control/do-managed-kubernetes/config.yml"
 ```
+making sure you replace the value with the path to your ```config.yml``` file.

 ### Deploying pods and services
 Deploy all pods and associated services: